spectrocloud/librarium/docs/docs-content/deployment-modes/controller-mode.md

 To create a cluster, you must provide Palette with the required permissions and credentials, and then request that Palette create the cluster.
 The following steps briefly describe what happens after the cluster creation request.

-1. The Palette Management Plane creates the CAPI Custom Resource Definitions (CRDs) for the target cloud.
+1. The Palette management plane creates the CAPI Custom Resource Definitions (CRDs) for the target cloud.

 2. CAPI then uses the CRDs to provision the first control plane node on the target environment.

-3. Next, the Palette Management Plane installs a Palette agent on the node and performs a pivot of CAPI resources, transferring management responsibilities to the workload cluster.
+3. Next, the Palette management plane installs a Palette agent on the node and performs a pivot of CAPI resources, transferring management responsibilities to the workload cluster.

 4. The workload cluster then creates the remaining control plane and worker nodes.